decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-setup.md

 ## **Manual Wallet Creation Command**

-If you do not have already have a `wallet.db` file stored in `dcrwallet`'s home directory, you must run the `dcrwallet --create` command.
+If you do not already have a `wallet.db` file stored in `dcrwallet`'s home directory, you must run the `dcrwallet --create` command.
 Steps for this can be found below.

 1. Open a new shell window (Bash/Command Prompt/etc,..).
 2. Navigate to the directory of the `dcrwallet` executable.